joyabia/p4/readme.md

 ####Cancel Child’s Registration
-Click on the Register C=hild menu button
+Click on the Register Child menu button
 	A form is presented
 	Click on the link at bottom of form “Do you want to cancel your childs registration?n The child’s details are deleted from  the database